 Dangers of “leaky kidneys”

 Some healthcare professionals may refer to kidney damage caused by CKD as “leaky kidneys” or “protein in the urine.”
 This is because your kidneys can’t filter protein out of blood the way they are supposed to.
 This protein can “leak” from the kidneys into your urine.
 A person with healthy kidneys doesn’t have protein in the urine.
-A urine test, also called a UACR, once a year can detect the smallest amount of protein in urine and indicate if you are at risk for CKD.
+A urine test, also called a UACR, taken once a year can detect the smallest amount of protein in urine and is one of the earliest indicators of CKD or kidney damage.

 The heart-kidney connection